Polder: Netherlands

 The Netherlands is frequently associated with polders, as its engineers became noted for developing techniques to drain wetlands and make them usable for agriculture and other development.
 This is illustrated by the saying "God created the world, but the Dutch created the Netherlands".

 The Dutch have a long history of reclamation of marshes and fenland, resulting in some 3,000 polders nationwide.
 By 1961, about half of the country's land, 6800 sqmi, was reclaimed from the sea.
-About half the total surface area of polders in north-west Europe is in the Netherlands.
+About half the total surface area of polders in northwest Europe is in the Netherlands.
 The first embankments in Europe were constructed in Roman times.
 The first polders were constructed in the 11th century.
 The oldest extant polder is the Achtermeer polder, from 1533.

 As a result of flooding disasters, water boards called waterschap (when situated more inland) or hoogheemraadschap (near the sea, mainly used in the Holland region) were set up to maintain the integrity of the water defences around polders, maintain the waterways inside a polder, and control the various water levels inside and outside the polder.
 Water boards hold separate elections, levy taxes, and function independently from other government bodies.
 Their function is basically unchanged even today.
 As such, they are the oldest democratic institutions in the country.
 The necessary cooperation among all ranks to maintain polder integrity gave its name to the Dutch version of third-way politics—the Polder Model.

 The 1953 flood disaster prompted a new approach to the design of dikes and other water-retaining structures, based on an acceptable probability of overflowing.
 Risk is defined as the product of probability and consequences.
 The potential damage in lives, property, and rebuilding costs is compared with the potential cost of water defences.
 From these calculations follows an acceptable flood risk from the sea at one in 4,000–10,000 years, while it is one in 100–2,500 years for a river flood.
 The particular established policy guides the Dutch government to improve flood defences as new data on threat levels become available.